 The Brain Aneurysm Foundation was established in Boston in 1994 as a public charity.
-The Foundation developed from a close relationship between patients and healthcare professionals who identified the need for comprehensive information and support for brain aneurysm patients, their families, and the medical community.
-The Brain Aneurysm Foundation is the nation’s premier nonprofit organization solely dedicated to providing critical awareness, education, support, and research funding to reduce the incidence of brain aneurysms.
+The foundation developed from a close relationship between patients and healthcare professionals who identified the need for comprehensive information and support for brain aneurysm patients, their families, and the medical community.
+The Brain Aneurysm Foundation is now the globally recognized leader in brain aneurysm awareness, education, support, advocacy, and research funding.

-Brain aneurysms are a silent killer because most show no symptoms over time.
-It is estimated that up to 1 in 50 people in the U.S. will develop a brain aneurysm during their lifetime.
-Due to the lack of awareness and research funding, the situation today is grim.
-Each year about 25,000 people will suffer a ruptured brain aneurysm.
-Almost half of the victims will die and of those surviving, only a third will recover without disabilities.
-While the vast majority of brain aneurysms occur in adults over 40, they can also strike children and young adults, often resulting in death.
+Brain aneurysms are silent killers because most cause no symptoms.
+It is estimated that up to one in 50 people in the United States will develop a brain aneurysm during his or her lifetime.
+Due to the lack of awareness about brain aneurysms and limited research funding, the situation today is dire.
+Each year about 30,000 people in this country will suffer a ruptured brain aneurysm.
+Nearly half of those people will die, and of those who survive, seven in ten will suffer permanent deficits.
+While most brain aneurysms occur in adults over 40, they also occur in children and young adults, often with tragic consequences.

 The Brain Aneurysm Foundation Needs You!

 The Brain Aneurysm Foundation has no endowment and relies solely on contributions from donors to fulfill its mission.
 Please become part of our growing team with a personal or corporate contribution, or by organizing a foundation-sponsored fundraising event.
 We welcome all resources and opportunities that support our mission.
 Thank you for helping us help others.